AlexanderJDupree/Rust-Discovery/toy-rsa/README.md

 # toy-rsa

-Simple, and very easily crackable, RSA library that provides methods for generating RSA public/private key pairs as well as encryption and decryption of messages.
+Simple RSA library that provides methods for generating RSA public/private key pairs as well as encryption and decryption of messages.